 - Patient Financial Support

 In combination with methotrexate, proven to slow the progression of structural joint damage in patients with RA who had an inadequate response to at least 1 TNFi.

-Rituxan® (rituximab), in combination with methotrexate, is FDA-approved for the treatment of adult patients with moderately- to severely-active RA who have had an inadequate response to one or more TNFi therapies.
-Click one of the links above to learn more about Rituxan long-term safety profile, radiographic data, 6-month dosing recommendations, as well as practice support tools.
+Rituxan® (rituximab), in combination with methotrexate, is FDA-approved for the treatment of adult patients with moderately- to severely‑active RA who have had an inadequate response to one or more TNFi therapies.
+Click one of the links above to learn more about Rituxan's long-term safety profile, radiographic data, 6-month dosing recommendations, and practice support tools.

 Infusion Reactions: Rituxan administration can result in serious, including fatal infusion reactions.
 Deaths within 24 hours of Rituxan infusion have occurred.
 Approximately 80% of fatal infusion reactions occurred in association with the first infusion.
 Monitor patients closely.
 Discontinue Rituxan infusion for severe reactions and provide medical treatment for Grade 3 or 4 infusion reactions.

 Severe Mucocutaneous Reactions: Severe, including fatal, mucocutaneous reactions can occur in patients receiving Rituxan.
 Discontinue Rituxan in patients who experience a severe mucocutaneous reaction.

 Hepatitis B Virus (HBV) Reactivation: HBV reactivation can occur in patients treated with Rituxan, in some cases resulting in fulminant hepatitis, hepatic failure, and death.
 Screen all patients for HBV infection before treatment initiation, and monitor patients during and after treatment with Rituxan.
 Discontinue Rituxan and concomitant medications in the event of HBV reactivation.